Remuneration and HR Committee

 Members of the HR/Remuneration Committee serve for three years, unless a member ceases to be an Electoral Commissioner or asks to stand down.
 They may be re-appointed for a further period not exceeding three years.

-- Anna Carragher
+- Anna Carragher (Chair)

 The Chief Executive, Director of Finance and Corporate Services, Head of HR and external advisers may be invited to attend when appropriate.
 The HR manager provides administrative support.